scotm/potential-guide/README.md

   - Zsh plugins: autosuggestions (accept with Right Arrow) and syntax highlighting catch mistakes early.

 - Idempotent Config Blocks
-  - When you enable shell-related flags (e.g. `--configure-shell`), the script writes BEGIN/END blocks into `~/.zprofile` and `~/.zshrc`.
+  - The script writes BEGIN/END blocks into `~/.zprofile` and `~/.zshrc` for shell configuration.
-  - Re-running the script updates just those blocks.
+  - Re-running the script updates just those blocks, keeping your other configs intact.

+- Debug Mode
+  - Set `MAC_DEV_SETUP_DEBUG=1` before running to enable early exit diagnostics.
+  - Helps track down silent failures that can occur with tools like nvm.

 ## Navigation & Discovery